-- a decrease of \$25 million in income before income taxes, as discussed above; - an increase of \$1 million resulting from a decrease in the income attributable to noncontrolling interests, and; - an increase of \$13 million resulting from a net decrease in the provision for income taxes resulting primarily from: (i) a decrease in the provision for income taxes resulting from the \$24 million decrease in pre-tax income (\$25 million decrease in income before income taxes partially offset by the \$1 million decrease in income attributable to noncontrolling interests); (ii) lower effective tax rates applicable to the income generated during the three-month period ended September 30, 2017 in connection with our acquisition of Cambian Group, PLC's adult services division; (iii) a \$2 million reduction to our provision for income taxes recorded during the third quarter of 2017 in connection with a change in estimated tax credits, and; (iv) a \$1 million reduction to the provision for income taxes resulting from our January 1, 2017 adoption of ASU 2016-09, "Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09"), as discussed herein.
+- a decrease of \$22 million in income before income taxes, as discussed above, and; - an increase of \$40 million resulting from a decrease in the provision for income taxes resulting primarily from: (i) a decrease in the provision for income taxes resulting from the Tax Cuts and Jobs Act of 2017 which, among other things, reduced the U.S. federal corporate tax rate from 35% to 21%; (ii) a decrease in the provision for income taxes resulting from the \$22 million decrease in pre-tax income, partially offset by; (iii) a \$5 million increase to our provision for income taxes due to an unfavorable change resulting from our January 1, 2017 adoption of ASU 2016-09, "Compensation-Stock

+Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09"), which decreased our provision for income taxes by \$2 million during the first quarter of 2018 as compared to \$7 million during the first quarter of 2017.